“Bleeding, stretch marks, someone else’s breasts for sure, baby fat that just won’t go away… Will I ever get my regular body back?”

 But wait at least a year or so before considering any drastic solutions (surgery) to see how much of the stretch marks disappear naturally.
 This wait may save you some money.

-If you recognize the name, it might be because the cream was featured on the Tyra Banks show some time ago, because this stretch mark cream actually works for most of the users.
+If you recognize the name, it might be because the cream was featured on the Tyra Banks show a few years ago, because this stretch mark cream actually works for most of the users.
 It is also affordable compared to some other famous brands.

 Linea Nigra Disappears